(ISC)² WOMEN’S INFORMATION SECURITY SCHOLARSHIPS

 - NOTE: Academic references are preferred; however, you may submit a professional letter of reference addressing the points above.

-- Statement of Purpose outlining (no more than two pages and should be double spaced):
+- Statement of Purpose outlining (no more than three pages and should be double spaced):

 - Describe what makes you stand out from other applicants, and why you should be chosen to receive this Center for Cyber Safety and Education Scholarship.